ycl-2004/UBC_GO_V1/Summary/01-Project-Status/README.md

-# ✅ ALL 13 PROVINCES COMPLETE!
+# Project Status

+## 🚀 Overview

+This folder contains current project status and completion reports for UBC PathFinder.
+All 13 Canadian provinces and territories have been successfully mapped with province-specific course codes.

+## ✅ Completion Status

 **Date:** December 18, 2024
 **Status:** ✅ **COMPLETE & VERIFIED**

----

-## 🎉 Achievement Summary
+### Achievement Summary

 Successfully mapped **ALL 13 Canadian provinces and territories** with province-specific high school course codes!